Kings snap Celtics’ 10-game win streak with 100-99 Victory

-Harrison Barnes added 13 points and Bogdan Bogdanovic had 12 points and 10 assists for the Kings (5-7), who lost a similarly close game two nights earlier to the Lakers in Los Angeles.
+“The ball just felt like it sat on the rim forever,” Smart said.
+“I thought it was going in.
+I think everybody thought it was going in and it just rolled out.
+It was just one of those games.”

 The Celtics (10-2) lost for the first time since their Oct.
 23 opener at Philadelphia.
+The only other team in NBA history to drop its opener and then rattle off 10 consecutive wins was the 1979-80 Milwaukee Bucks.

+Harrison Barnes had 13 points and Bogdan Bogdanovic added 12 points and 10 assists for the Kings (5-7), who lost a similarly close game two nights earlier to the Lakers in Los Angeles.

+Hield hit seven 3-pointers and finished just two points off his career high.
+But Kings coach Luke Walton was most fired up about Hield’s defense on a day Sacramento held Boston to 42% shooting (34 for 82) and just 18 points in the first quarter.

+“Buddy obviously was spectacular,” Walton said.
+“We all know he can score, and he’s going to have nights like this.
+But I thought he was so committed to the team winning.
+The way he was defending, just his all-around game.”

 Jaylen Brown scored 18 points and Kemba Walker had 15 for Boston.
 Jayson Tatum and Daniel Theis each added 14.